Healthy Homes Assessment Kenepuru

 Rental Property Home Assessments Kenepuru

-Rental property areas affected to Healthy Homes Standard.
-Healthy Homes Standards in Kenepuru include each:
+The areas of rental property that are affected with the Healthy Homes Standards in Kenepuru include each:

 • Bedrooms